datagalaxy-lab/datagalaxy-toolbox/README.md

 - **Copy attributes** from a source client space to a target client space.
 - **Delete attributes** on client space.
 - **Copy technologies** from a source client space to a target client space.
+- **Copy screens** from a source client space or workspace to a target client space or workspace.
 - **Copy glossary** properties from a workspace to another.
 - **Copy dictionary** objects from a workspace to another.
 - **Copy dataprocessings** from a workspace to another.